AlexHenriques/inBlindSight/README.md

 ### Prerequisites

-- Python 3.6 or higher is required to run this tool.
+- Install Python 3.6 or higher.
+- Install Git

 ### Installation

+In a terminal:
-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine `git clone https://github.com/AlexHenriques/IDBlindingTool.git`
-2. Open a terminal and navigate to the repository's directory.
+3. Open a terminal and navigate to the repository's directory `cd IDBlindingTool`.
-3. Run the script using the command `python blinding_tool.py`.
+5. Run the script using the command `python blinding_tool.py`.

 ## Usage